AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 But Einstein claims that light does not behave this way.
 The speed of the bullet would be equal to 850mph in both instances, he claims.
 It wouldn't even matter if the car was driving at 850mph.
 Both the driver would record a speed of 850mph, and the person standing still would also record a speed of 850mph.

 How can this be?
 Well, it can't - not by itself.
 Even Einstein will tell you that this assertion by itself makes no logical sense whatsoever.

-There is no debate that this notion, on its own, is logically invalid.
-The only way any of this becomes workable is by adding two new ideas: length contraction and time dilation.

 Here is Einstein himself explaining this very problem by imagining what would happen if we were to measure a light beam moving in the same direction as a moving carriage.